How do you take your tea?

 Randy describes “the way of tea” as sort of precision and action.
 He also mentions the subtlety and silence of the communication: the host isn’t watching his guest, but is monitoring the guest’s activity nonetheless, and, once he hears the first sip, uses this nonverbal communication as a sign that he should ask, ‘how was the tea?’

-Nick mentions Chaji, ‘heart of tea’, a formal two-hour tea gathering.
+Chaji, 'heart of tea', is a formal two-hour tea gathering.
 However, Randy says that two hours would be short for chaji because usually it takes at least three hours for 2-3 guests, with the length increasing as more people are involved.
-Randy says that most people are unfamiliar with the formal tea assembly, and instead are more familiar with ckakai, meaning “tea meeting”, which is an informal gathering.
+Most people are unfamiliar with the formal tea assembly, and instead are more familiar with ckakai, meaning "tea meeting", which is an informal gathering.
 Many people who are studying tea would prefer not to do the formal gathering because of the abundance of time and preparations it requires.

 Koicha and matchaWhile chaji lies at the heart of studying “the way of tea”, at the heart of chaji is the sharing of a bowl of koicha.
 Koicha is matcha, the purest form of tea because there’s nothing done to it, no form of fermentation -- people are drinking the actual powder of the leaf itself, which makes it nutritious.
 Randy describes how all tea comes from the same plant: the only difference is how the leaves are processed; for the “way of tea”, only matcha is used.